 · Success is optional.
 It is a choice you make.
 Stretch yourself and learn or take it easy and waste your talents?

 We also want to recognise and celebrate the learning that goes on at home that is not organised by school.
-This is just as valid as any optional learning challenge set by the school.
 Children can tell us about what they have been learning at home by drawing, sending a photo via Class Dojo, bringing in leaflets or photos or writing about it.

 For example, a child might